Homemade Mock Clotted Cream (5 Minutes, 3 Ingredients)

 Devon vs. Cornish Cream

-- Cornish method: Jam first, then cream.
+- Cornish style: jam first, then cream

 Key Ingredients

-- Heavy cream (or whipping cream): The base for richness.
+- Heavy cream or whipping cream: The base for richness.

 Tips